 The Ultimate Top 10 Cape Town Adventures List

-The mother city is a hive of activity with plenty of things to do.
-Apart from sightseeing, eating, drinking and visiting the many historical sites in Cape Town, it just so happens that it’s also become the adventure capital of South Africa.
-Here you can choose from extreme adventure right down to mellowed out adventures.
+In this ultimate list of the top 10 Cape Town adventures, you can choose from extreme adventure right down to mellowed-out adventures because Cape Town is a hive of activity with plenty of things to do.
+Apart from sightseeing, eating, drinking, and visiting the many historical sites in Cape Town, it just so happens that it’s also become the adventure capital of South Africa.
 Here is my list of cool Cape Town adventures.

-If you happen to be visiting during a full moon, join the locals that climb by the moonlight and find a seat on the summit to enjoy a glass of local wine under the stars.
+So if you happen to be visiting during a full moon, join the locals that climb by the moonlight and find a seat on the summit to enjoy a glass of local wine under the stars!

-There are also seal snorkelling trips where one can encounter seals face-to-face, close to the cliffs where they take refuge.
-An awesome time is guaranteed on this Cape Town adventure.
+There are also seal snorkeling trips where one can encounter seals face-to-face, close to the cliffs where they take refuge.

 3. Kite Surfing

-The main hub for kitesurfing is in the Big Bay, Bloubergstrand area which has gorgeous beaches and a community which loves the beach and ocean lifestyle, this is the ideal spot to rent gear and take a lesson on two.
+The main hub for kitesurfing in Cape Town is in the Big Bay, Bloubergstrand area which has gorgeous beaches and a community that loves the beach and ocean lifestyle, this is the ideal spot to rent gear and take a lesson on two.

 The wind here really pumps in the summer and for kitesurfing, it makes for extreme speed and awesome airtime!
 The steady wind makes the conditions perfect for both beginners and advanced kitesurfers.